Bitcoin-of-America/bitcoin-payment-widget/README.md

 - **completed** - Will be 0 until the desired number of confirmations have been received, according to the *confirmations* specified in your widget's Configurable Options.
 - **amount** - Value of purchase in coin specific units
 - **epochtime** - Timestamp.
 The number of milliseconds since 1970
 - **hashed** - POST data in encrypted format for validation.
-See *Notificication Verificatino* below.
+See *Notificication Verification* below.

 The data may also include the following optional pass-thru values from your button: